sneshyba/pypchem/README.md

 # pypchem
-Python code for use in courses in Physical Chemistry
+Python code for use in courses in Physical Chemistry.
+The content in these folders is licensed under Creative Commons attribution-noncommercial 4.0 International license.

 ## Installation Notes
 *Configuring pip on a Manjaro vm*